Table of Contents

 They typically have an off-white underbelly, with blue-grayish plumage on top.
 Most have a distinctive black stripe on their head.

-Although hard to spot in flight, their distinctive foraging behavior makes the nuthatch relatively easy to identify from the ground.
+Although hard to spot in flight, their distinctive foraging behavior makes these birds relatively easy to identify from the ground.

 Unlike treecreepers, which only move upwards on a tree, nuthatches can traverse both up and down the tree with ease.